Table of Content

 Get Your MMJ card in Four Simple Steps!

-Getting your medical cannabis card is simple and easy.
+Getting your medical cannabis card in Virginia is simple and easy.
 Your cannabis card is just a few clicks away.

 Fill out a simple form with your previous medical records through our online patient portal.